nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. The `RightSideBar` retrieves the latest period "WEEK" from the command result and text. `Title` is set to "WEEK".
 It then retrieves the filtered Session List from `LogicManager` and updates the items in `SessionListView`.

-#### 3.8.1 Design Considerations
+#### 3.8.2 Design Considerations

 In designing this feature, we had to consider several alternative ways in which we can choose to handle viewing session by period.

 * **Alternative 1 (current choice):** Update title of `RightSideBar` based on command result.
     * Pros: Does not lower maintainability and requires the least changes to existing implementation and test code.
-    * Cons: Violates Separation of Concerns principle as RightSideBar has to check whether command result is from ViewSessionCommand.
+    * Cons: Violates Separation of Concerns principle as `RightSideBar` has to check whether command result is from `ViewSessionCommand`.

 * **Alternative 2:** Using Observer pattern (Observer RightSideBar, Observable Command) to update title of `RightSideBar`.
-    * Pros: Reduces coupling between Ui and Logic.
+    * Pros: Reduces coupling between `Ui` and `Logic`.
     * Cons:
-        1. `RightSideBar` would only be updated when ViewSessionCommand is run.
+        1. `RightSideBar` would only be updated when `ViewSessionCommand` is run.
-        If we set the default session view to Week when Logic is initialised, all sessions in existing test cases will need to start within 7 days of current date, which introduces additional complexity.
+        If we set the default session view to Week when `Logic` is initialised, all sessions in existing test cases will need to start within 7 days of current date, which introduces additional complexity.
         Hence, we would not customise `RightSideBar`'s default session view.
-        2. Violates YAGNI principle as making `Command` implement Observable interface requires addition of notify and add observer methods for all commands.
+        2. Violates YAGNI principle as making `Command` implement `Observable` interface requires addition of notify and add observer methods for all commands.
          This also increases chances of errors made in implementation.

 --------------------------------------------------------------------------------------------------------------------